exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 `api.request(text, callback)` requests that a translation of `text` be performed and added into the _datastore_.
 On completion the `callback` function is called.

-- On success `callback` is passed `undefined`.
-This indicates the translation was successful and is accessible using the `api.fetch` method.
+- On success `callback` is passed `undefined`: this indicates the translation was successful and is accessible using the `api.fetch` method.
 - On failure `callback` is passed an `error`.
 This indicates something went wrong.
 The outspace API is _unstable_, which means that the API fails often.
 If that happens, it is okay to `api.request` again.